 Contact the team at Global Citizen Solutions, who can help with your application process.
 What can be done today in terms of your application?
 The team can begin gathering the documentation needed for obtaining your NIF and opening your bank account in Portugal.

-Will current Golden Visa holders be affected by the end of the program?
+Will previous or current Golden Visa holders be affected by the program’s changes?